-- Inpatient/Outpatient surgery training expose residents to a wide breadth of patients at Dartmouth-Hitchcock Medical Center.
+- Inpatient/Outpatient surgery training expose residents to a wide breadth of patients.
 Case volume and complexity provide our trainees with a comprehensive experience at the forefront of clinical practice and remains in the greater than 95th percentile in all operative categories.

 - Teaching conferences are held each Monday from 7:00 to 11:00 am during protected time when all faculty and trainees can attend.
 These conferences include:

 - Didactic conference covering a comprehensive core curriculum (SCORE curriculum)

 - Heart and Vascular Center (HVC) Grand Rounds conferences, featuring lectures from leaders in health care and in our specialty

 - "How I Do It" technical pearls conference

 - Interesting case discussion

 - Journal club

 - Morbidity and mortality (M&M) conference